tweag/nickel/doc/manual/syntax.md

 A function is declared using the `fun` keyword, then arguments separated with spaces, and finally an arrow `=>` to add the body of the function.
 To call a function, just write the arguments after it separated with spaces.
-Functions in Nickel are curried: A function taking multiple arguments is actually a function that takes a single argument and returns a function taking the rest of the arguments, and so on.
+Functions in Nickel are curried: a function taking multiple arguments is actually a function that takes a single argument and returns a function taking the rest of the arguments, and so on.